percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/env_var.md

 ## Variables for migrating from PMM v2 to PMM v3

-The migration to PMM v3 introduces several important changes:
+When migrating from PMM v2 to PMM v3, you'll need to update your environment variables to match the new naming convention.
+This is because PMM v3 introduces several important changes to improve consistency and clarity:

 - environment variables now use `PMM_` prefix
 - some boolean flags reversed (e.g., `DISABLE_` → `ENABLE_`)